-- If a student fully withdraws prior to or until the end of the second week of scheduled classes, only the \$35 application fee and the \$100 commitment fee (\$375 commitment fee for resident students) will be retained.
-Only payments of tuition and fees will be refunded. - Housing costs will not be refunded after the end of the second week of scheduled classes, including the meal plan. - If a student withdraws from an individual online class or sub-term course, a full refund will be provided through the last day to drop a subterm course as noted on the academic calendar.
+- ❖ If a student fully withdraws prior to or until the end of the second week of scheduled classes, only the \$35 application fee and the \$100 commitment fee (\$375 commitment fee for resident students) will be retained.
+Only payments of tuition and fees will be refunded. - Housing costs will not be refunded after the end of the second week of scheduled classes, including the meal plan.
+If a student's withdrawal falls under the medical exigency or military leave policy, the refund may coincide with those specific policies. - ❖ If a student withdraws from an individual online class or sub-term course, a full refund will be provided through the last day to drop a sub- term course as noted on the academic calendar.
 The course will be recorded as a drop and will not reflect on the transcript.
-Students will be charged for individual sub-term courses after the last day to drop from a sub-term course. - If a student officially withdraws from an in-person full semester course during the spring or fall semester, they may receive a full refund if done
+Students will be charged for individual sub-term courses after the last day to drop from a sub-term course.

-- within the first two weeks.
-The courses will be recorded as a drop and not recorded on a transcript. - ❖ If a student fully withdraws from all courses during the third week of classes, the College will retain 25% of the total tuition for that semester. - If a student fully withdraws during the fourth week of classes, the College will retain 50% of the total tuition for that semester. - If a student withdraws after the fourth week of scheduled classes, the College will retain 100% of the tuition. - ❖ If a student withdraws from a day, evening or online summer or intersession class they will receive a 100% refund prior to the start of the scheduled classes through the end of the drop period.
-After the drop period as noted on the academic calendar there will be no refund. - If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.
+- ❖ If a student officially withdraws from an in-person full semester course during the spring or fall semester, they may receive a full refund if done within the first two weeks.
+The courses will be recorded as a drop and not recorded on a transcript. - If a student withdraws from an in-person full semester course or fully withdraws from all courses during the third week of classes, the College will retain 25% of the total tuition for that semester. - ❖ If a student withdraws from an in-person full semester course or fully withdraws during the fourth week of classes, the College will retain 50% of the total tuition for that semester. - ❖ If a student withdraws after the fourth week of scheduled classes, the College will retain 100% of the tuition. - ❖ If a student withdraws from a Subterm course by the end of the first week of that Subterm, the College will refund 100% tuition for that Subterm course.
+If the student withdraws from a Subterm course after the first week and stays enrolled in other coursework, the College will retain 100% of the total tuition for that semester. - ❖ If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.
 Students are encouraged to speak to Student Financial Services Counselor before the withdrawal or drop/add of any course(s).